 - More and more apps are offering in-play betting, which allows users to bet on events in a live game, such as the result of the next at-bat (baseball) or the result of the next offensive drive (football).

-- Bet365 offers “Early Payout” in which a straight win bet will pay out early if the user’s chosen team gains a lead of a certain amount of points.
+- Bet365 offers an Early Payout in which a moneyline bet will pay out early if the user’s chosen team gains a lead of a certain amount of points (e.g., a baseball team goes up by 5 runs).

-Responsible Gambling in NJ
+Responsible gambling in NJ

 Staying in control is essential to avoiding problems in the future.
 And that’s what the built-in tools are designed to do: keep you in control.
 Using the limit-setting features is just plain smart, and we recommend you use them.